A History Of Haste Hill Golf Club

 March saw the course close for 4 weeks, due to poor weather & in late Spring, Haste Hill Golfers competed at home in the qualifying round of the News of the World PGC competition.

-The annual dinner was once again held at The Orchard Hotel and was another complete sell-out, with 180 guests attending.
+In December of the 1937 annual dinner was once again held at The Orchard Hotel and was another complete sell-out, with 180 guests attending.

 *The currency systems prior to decimalisation used '£' for pounds, 's' for shillings and 'd' for pence.
 There were 12 d or pence to a shilling and 20 s or shillings to the pound.
 You will probably have worked out there were 240 d or pence to the pound.
 To give you a chance at comparison, with 20 shillings to the pound, a shilling is considered to be the equivalent of 5 pence, in today’s money.